 What is a summary?

 A summary is a shortened restatement of a longer passage’s ideas.
 It should be phrased in your own words and properly cited, both in-text and at the end of an essay, journal, or other written work.
-Summary differs from paraphrase because it takes a long excerpt from a source and restates it in far fewer words.
+Summarizing differs from paraphrasing because it takes a long excerpt from a source and restates it in far fewer words.
 (A paraphrase, on the other hand, is often roughly the same length as the source passage.)
 There is no limit to the length of a summary, but we recommend summarizing a short article in no longer than a paragraph or two.

 When should I summarize?